-- Have good academic and disciplinary standing
+- Have good academic, disciplinary, and financial standing with the College

 - Have at least 2nd-semester sophomore status (at the time the student participates in the program)

-- In rare cases, 1st-semester sophomore status is eligible – but not without GEO approval
+- In rare cases, 1st-semester sophomore status is eligible – but not without GEO approval.

 - Meet all College deadlines for applications and pre-departure requirements

-- Demonstrate the maturity, independence, and readiness to participate in a program, as shown by approvals from the academic advisor(s) and the Dean’s office in Student Affairs.
+- Demonstrate the maturity, independence, and readiness to participate in a program, as shown by approvals from the academic advisor(s) and the Dean’s Office in Student Affairs

-Being deemed eligible by the College does not guarantee a student will be accepted by a host program or university.
+Being deemed eligible by the College does not guarantee a student will be accepted by a host program or host university.

-Students denied participation on academic or conduct grounds may petition the Academic Appeals Board to consider their case.
 The Academic Appeals Board is unable to consider cases of students denied by non-Lake Forest program hosts.

 Approval by the Academic Appeals Board (AAB) is required if:

 - You do not meet eligibility and program requirements by the time of participation.
-(NOTE: Each program may have eligibility requirements beyond the 2.5 required by campus.
+(NOTE: Each program may have eligibility requirements beyond the required by campus.
 The AAB cannot overrule requirements by a third party.)